Jegp/DemTech-openwrt-setup/README.md

 And that's it.
 Next time the device starts up, it will start logging in the /home/data dir.
 If something breaks I have included a more elaborate description of the setup which runs in two steps.

-1. First we need to run the installation-script (``router-setup.sh``) on the device.
-The ````UserKnownHostsFile```` and the ````StrictHostKeyChecking```` options avoids checking and storing the RSA key since we are going to connect to multiple devices with the same IP.
-The ``router-setup.sh`` script updates the package manager, installs the external storage device (USB in this case) and the monitoring program (tcpdump) on the USB (tcpdump did not fit on the native storage in my setup) and lastly sets up startup-hooks and cron-jobs for the monitoring process.

-2. Lastly the monitoring scripts will be copied onto the device.
+1. First the monitoring scripts will be copied onto the device.
 These scripts will be run when the device starts.
+2. Second we need to run the installation-script (``router-setup.sh``) on the device.
+The ````UserKnownHostsFile```` and the ````StrictHostKeyChecking```` options in the `setup.sh` file avoids checking and storing the RSA key since we are going to connect to multiple devices with the same IP.
+The ``router-setup.sh`` script updates the package manager, installs the monitoring program (tcpdump) in the RAM and the client package for sending data to the host.
+Lastly it stores startup-hooks and cron-jobs for the monitoring process.

+## Polling-place setup
+Two things need to happen: First the server needs to be deployed and second the clients (OpenWrt devices) should be connected and started.

+### Running the host
+First of all you need a host to run a server-program.
+If you have not already set up the routes as described above, now is the time to do it.
+We need them for the clients to connect.
+I have configured the client scripts to connect to 192.168.0.2, so I recommend giving your host this adress.

+In the root of this repo is a file called `server`.
+Running that should produce a running server.
+If anything fails please refer to the [OpenWrt-transwer](https://github.com/Jegp/OpenWrt-transfer) project, which contains the source-file for the server.

+### Connecting the devices
+...
+To be continued

 ## Conclusion
 This is an exceptionally powerful tool since even the smallest and simplest devices with wifi-antennas are capable of surveilling a large number of people over a large amount of time.
 The information captures by tcpdump can be used for many many purposes, ranging from tracking individuals to perhaps even triangulate positions if more routers are set up.